 Levi Nagel began his tenure as director in 2018.
-The accompanist for the choir, Lynn Kozlowski, retired from the Chorale in 2020 after serving in that role for 50 years.
+Long-time accompanist for the choir, Lynn Kozlowski, retired from the Chorale in 2020 after serving in that role for 50 years.

 Pastor Eggert directed the group from 1958 until 1993.
 He was a master at putting together thematic programs, with music ranging from works of the old masters to the latest compositions.
 He was especially interested in new hymns, and his influence in that area is still enjoyed to this day through his work as project director of Christian Worship, the hymnal used in the Wisconsin Evangelical Lutheran Synod (WELS), and also through the hymns he wrote.

 Those who sang under Pastor Eggert’s direction remember him for his careful attention to the text and sonorities of the music and also for his wonderful sense of humor.
 He conducted his last concert on April 25, 1993, at Wisconsin Lutheran Seminary, and in June of that year he went to his Eternal Home.

 The Chorale presents two full-length concerts each year.
 Its repertoire features sacred compositions from every era, with an emphasis on Christ-centered texts that are intended to edify the listeners as well as the singers.
 Often the choir is accompanied by organ, brass, strings, and woodwinds.
 On occasion the choir also sings for special services such as church anniversaries and hymn festivals.